Message from Dean Daniel J. Pack

 Our faculty and staff work with the common vision of making a pre-eminent college of engineering and computer science in the region, the state, the nation, and beyond.
 The mission of the college is in threefold: (1) produce tomorrow’s technological workforce; (2) discover new knowledge in engineering, technology, and computer science; and (3) engage communities through service and scholarship.

 Our students are active in a variety of classroom, laboratory, community, and extracurricular activities.
-They annually participate in national student contests such as the steel bridge competition, the concrete canoe competition, the Institute of Electrical and Electronics Engineers robotics competition, the chemical car competition, and others.
+They annually participate in national student contests such as the steel bridge competition, the concrete canoe competition, the Institute of Electrical and Electronics Engineers robotics competition, the SAE Collegiate Design contest, the chemical car competition, and others.
 They serve our communities through joint activities and projects with organizations such as Engineers Without Borders, Habitat Humanity, Erlanger Health System and Hamilton County Department of Education.
 Our students are also heavily involved in the STEM (Science, Technology, Engineering, and Math) education of the region through sponsoring LEGO© robotics competition, ACT preparation workshops, science fairs and mathematics competitions.

-We are making history in developing a pre-eminent college of engineering, technology and computer science.
+We are making a history in developing a pre-eminent college of engineering, technology and computer science.
 I would invite you to visit us both in person and through browsing through the websites.
 I trust you will be as excited as we are in our pursuit of excellence.

 Daniel J. Pack, Ph.D., P.E.